tjacobs131/DM-Vacuumsystems_PID-Auto-Tuner/Log.md

 Created HMI for heater simulation
 Added possible tuners
-    Started writing tuning methods evaluation
+    Started writing tuning methods evaluation Understand IFT tuning gradient descent method
+    Decided to use Ziegler-Nichols for sure as a baseline result

 # ?
     - How large is the dead-time compared to cycle-time?
 0.5x?
 2x?
+    - Parallel or series PID?